Michelle MoralesUNIVERSAL FUND MEMBER

 Michelle's Story

 Michelle joined Watsi on January 31st, 2017.
-Six years ago, Michelle joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Michelle's most recent donation supported Nwe Ni, a 43-year-old woman from Burma, to fund a thyroidectomy.
+Seven years ago, Michelle joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Michelle's most recent donation supported Marise, a 13-year-old girl from Haiti, to fund cardiac treatment.

 Impact